It's evergreen, it's growing with time, you can monetize it, and there's so much power in YouTube. However, many people struggle with it.

 - YouTube Home Page

-How The YouTube Algorithm Works For Search Results?
+How Does The YouTube Algorithm Works For Search Results?

 When you search for specific terms in the YouTube search bar, you see the search term results.
 But how does YouTube decide the ranking of videos on the search page?